iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 \end{equation*}
 </p>

-is equivalent to the non-convex problem <em>i.e.</em> solving it will give the global optimum of the non-convex objective.
+is equivalent to the non-convex problem <em>i.e.</em> solving it will give the global optimum of the non-convex objective. (the negative $v_i$ are zero at the optimal and are removed here only to be clear.)

 #### 1-D EXAMPLE, MANY NEURONS